Getting High in Singapore

 Sands Sky Park Observation Deck

-The Marina Bay Sands Hotel is a major attraction in Singapore.
+- The Marina Bay Sands Hotel is a major attraction in Singapore.
 Its unique and odd architecture makes it stand out among the many shining towers of Singapore City.
-The Sky Park Observation Deck is located on the structure that resembles a boat lying on top of the 3 towers.
+The hotel’s Sky Park Observation Deck lays on top of the 3 towers.
+It’s the best place to get rewarding views of Singapore’s financial district.

-- You don’t need to be a guest at the hotel, the casino, shops and observation deck are open to any tourist.
-It’s a fine place to relax for awhile and take great aerial photographs of the city.
-Find more information here.
+- You don’t need to be a guest at the hotel, the casino, shops, and the observation deck are open to tourists.
+Check out Sands SkyPark tickets here.

 Singapore Cable Car

-A round trip ticket will take you to Sentosa where you can spend the day enjoying various attractions.
-Then going home, you can use your return ticket to Mt.
-Faber for quick sightseeing, then back to Harbor Front.
-Each way is a short, quick trip, roughly five minutes.
-It costs more than the bus or train but the awesome view of the Harbor, Sentosa and the city is worth it.
-You can check for more information here.
+A round trip ticket will take you to Sentosa where you can spend a day enjoying various attractions.
+Then, going home you can use your return ticket to Mt.
+Faber and do some sightseeing.
+Each way is quick, roughly five minutes.
+Cable car tickets cost more than bus or train tickets, but the awesome views from above make it worth the extra.

-Here’s another “get high” attraction.
-Similar to and probably inspired by the London Eye.
-Although, due to time and budget constraints and since we were going to the Marina Sands SkyPark nearby, we decided to skip riding the SG Flyer.
-According to its website the SG flyer is the world’s largest giant observation wheel.
-A friend of mine who has been on it, told me it takes around 30 to 45 minutes for a complete round so after awhile they got bored.
-Nevertheless, you still get to admire the city from a good height and if you are not pressed for time you might wanna try it.
-You can find more information here.
+The Singapore Flyer is Singapore’s version of the London Eye.
+But, due to time and budget constraints and since we were going to the Marina Sands SkyPark nearby, we didn’t get on it.
+According to their website the SG flyer is the world’s largest giant observation wheel.
+A friend of mine who has been on it told me a complete round takes around 30 to 45 minutes.

 The Luge and Skyride

-Try this at least once on a trip to Sentosa.
-It’s cheap, it’s easy and the kids love it and so will adventurous adults.
-A regular ticket usually gives you 2 rides on the luge and skyride but they have a variety of promo packages for family and groups.
+The luge and skyride in Sentosa is a treat for both kids and grown-ups but not so much for the faint of heart.
+A regular ticket gives you two rides on the luge and skyride, but there are other packages for families and larger groups.
 The Luge is something like a go cart that takes you downhill and the Skyride takes you back to the top.
-I was always nervous getting on the Skyride because it’s literally just a steel bench hanging on a wire cable.
-In my mind I just ascertained that by Singapore’s rigid standards it was most likely safe.
-Find more information here.
+I was always felt nervous getting on the Skyride because it’s literally just a steel bench hanging on a wire cable, but the exhilarating experience you’ll have is worth conquering your fears.

 Adventure Park’s MegaZip